sparkfun/SparkFun_VL53L5CX_Arduino_Library/README.md

 [*SparkFun Time-of-Flight 8x8 multizone ranging sensor with wide field of view*](https://www.sparkfun.com/products/18642)

-The VL53L5CX is a state of the art, Time-of-Flight (ToF), multizone ranging sensor enhancing the ST FlightSense product family.
-Housed in a miniature reflowable package, it integrates a SPAD array, physical infrared filters, and diffractive optical elements (DOE) to achieve the best ranging performance in various ambient lighting conditions with a range of cover glass materials.
+The Qwiic ToF Imager - VL53L5CX is here!
+This little breakout board is built around ST Electronics' VL53L5CX; a state of the art, Time-of-Flight (ToF), multizone ranging sensor enhancing the ST FlightSense product family.
+This chip integrates a SPAD array, physical infrared filters, and diffractive optical elements (DOE) to achieve the best ranging performance in various ambient lighting conditions with a range of cover glass materials.

-The use of a DOE above the vertical cavity surface emitting laser (VCSEL) allows a square FoV to be projected onto the scene.
-The reflection of this light is focused by the receiver lens onto a SPAD array.
-Unlike conventional IR sensors, the VL53L5CX uses ST's latest generation, direct ToF technology which allows absolute distance measurement whatever the target color and reflectance.
-It provides accurate ranging up to 400 cm and can work at fast speeds (60 Hz), which makes it the fastest, multizone, miniature ToF sensor on the market.

-Multizone distance measurements are possible up to 8x8 zones with a wide 63° diagonal FoV which can be reduced by software Thanks to ST Histogram patented algorithms, the VL53L5CX is able to detect different objects within the FoV.
+Multizone distance measurements are possible up to 8x8 zones with a wide 63° diagonal FoV which can be reduced by software.
+Thanks to ST Histogram patented algorithms, the VL53L5CX is able to detect different objects within the FoV.
 The Histogram also provides immunity to cover glass crosstalk beyond 60 cm.

+Ideal for 3D room mapping, obstacle detection for robotics, gesture recognition, IoT, laser-assisted autofocus, and AR/VR enhancement, the Qwiic connector on this sensor makes integration easy.

 Repository Contents
 -------------------